QubitPi/management-blogs/docs/_posts/2022-08-08-artificial-neural-networks.md

 >      - For each linear unit weight $$\mathit{w_i}$$, calculate $$ \Delta\mathit{w_i} \leftarrow \Delta\mathit{w_i} + \eta(\mathit{t - o})\mathit{x_i} $$
 >      - For each linear unit weight $$\mathit{w_i}$$, compute $$ \mathit{w_i} \leftarrow \mathit{w_i} + \Delta\mathit{w_i} $$

+To summarize, the gradient descent algorithm for training linear units is starting by picking an initial random weight vector, then applying the linear unit to all training examples, then compute $$\Delta\mathit{w_i}$$ for each weight, updating each weight $$\mathit{w_i}$$wi by adding $$\Delta\mathit{w_i}$$, then repeat this process

+> Note that the learning rate $$\eta$$ has to be sufficiently small If it is too large, the gradient descent search runs
+> the risk of overstepping the minimum in the error surface rather than settling into it.
+For this reason, one common
+> modification to the algorithm is to gradually reduce the value of $$\eta$$ as the number of gradient descent steps
+> grows.

+#### Stochastic Approximation to Gradient Descent

+The key practical difficulties in applying gradient descent are (1) converging to a local minimum can sometimes be quite slow (i.e., it can require many thousands of gradient descent steps), and (2) if there are multiple local minima in the error surface, then there is no guarantee that the procedure will find the global minimum.